Zantac Lawsuit Lawyer

 • The date of your diagnosis with an NDMA-associated illness.
 This information is not only important for determining the latency period between starting to use the drug and the diagnosis, but it is also important to your attorney due to the statute of limitations.
 The statute of limitations in product liability cases differs wildly between jurisdictions, but often the time you have to file a lawsuit in a case involving the development of a relatively slow-forming illness begins on the day you received your diagnosis.

-Once you have decided which lawyer you would like to represent you in your Zantac case and the lawyer has determined that you have a case, the lawyer will then determine all sources of liability.
-He or she will file a complaint against the liable parties in court, and the discovery phase of the legal process will begin.
+Once you have decided to work with our team to pursue your Zantac case, we will then determine all sources of liability.
+We can file a complaint against the liable parties in court, and the discovery phase of the legal process will begin.

-Throughout your case, your attorney will be negotiating with the defendant's legal counsel in the attempt to settle your case out of court.
+Throughout your case, your attorney will be negotiating with the defendant's legal counsel to try to settle your case out of court.
 The vast majority of product liability cases settle.
 However, whether you choose to accept a settlement offer is a decision that only you can make, based on your own needs and the guidance of your attorney.

 Are There Reasons Why a Zantac Lawyer Might Decline a Case?